LucasDelfino92/morrowindsharp/readme.md

 ## HOW TO INSTALL THIS MOD LIST

 This mod list is divided in a serious of modules for your convenience.
 All modules can be installed independently from one another.
-Should certain mods require inter-module compatibility, specific instructions will be provided on how to achieve it.
 All mods will have a brief description on what they do, as well as the appropiate link to their mod pages (almost always on Nexus, rarely on Morrowind Modding History, and under very specific circumstances on my personal MediaFire).

 For the most part, I will provide no installation instructions whatsoever.
 This means two things: